 - Lunch: Lunch will be provided daily along with filtered water and fresh fruit, except on Fridays, which is pizza day.
 Lunches are prepared locally or by our Club chef.
 The lunch schedule is posted in advance on the home page of this website.
 The local ice cream truck visits the Club at the end of each day.
 Sailors can purchase ice cream at that time.

 - Parking: Please follow HYC rules concerning parking.
 Non-Members and Members without HYC stickers are not to park in front of the Club House.
 The designated Flag Officers’ parking spaces should not be used for any reason.

 - Hours: The program day is from 9 am - 4 pm.
-If you need to drop off your sailor late or pick him/her up early, this should be done between 12 and 1 pm.
+If you need to drop off your sailor late or pick them up early, this should be done between 12 and 1 pm.
 Sailors generally leave shore for the docks at 9:15 am for the morning session and 1:15 pm for the afternoon session.
 Thus, the instructors cannot accommodate a sailor's supervision who is dropped off or picked up other than during that time.
 The program is scheduled to end at 4 pm sharp, and at that time, instructors must turn to prepare for the next day.
 If you expect to be late picking up your sailor, please make alternate arrangements to have your sailor picked up on time.
 Since late pick-ups have been a problem in past years and to cover instructor time, parents may be charged for every 15 minutes after 4:15 pm.
 Please do not drop your sailor off before 8:45 am since no Instructor supervision was scheduled before that time.

 - JSA Registration: You must sign your sailor(s) upon the JSA website.
 No sailor may participate until this is completed.
 The Junior Sailing Association of Long Island Sound (JSA) has selected The ClubSpot, a web-based regatta administration platform, for the JSA Roster Registration and Regatta Managemen system.
 See https://jsalis.org/parents/roster-registration Do not pay the fee online (it is paid via your HYC registration).